☰ Menu

 Please submit your application via our online submission form.

-If preferred the required letter of recommendation of the dissertation director may also be submitted separately via this link.
+If preferred the required letter of recommendation of the dissertation director may also be submitted separately.

 In case you experience any problems with the online submission form please contact the SHOT secretariat.